monsterkodi/ko/notes.md

 # todo/ideas

-- clamp cursors when clicking without command
-- or insert spaces when inserting at virtual cursors
+- insert spaces when inserting at virtual cursors
+- open in new window command-shift-p

-- open command
+- scroll search result to top when executing find command
-    - re-load files when input resolves to existing directory

 - minimap
 - history of file locations